Gadget: A mechanical contrivance or device; any ingenious article

 I agree that the cost of diabetes and diabetes technologies is high (and has always been in the 36 years that I've lived with t1 diabetes,) and I'm well aware that diabetes is BIG BUSINESS.

+I find the cost of diabetes to be incredibly expensive - even with insurance - And I worry about my financial future.
 I worry about everyone living with diabetes having to deal with the same issues and concerns that I do.
 The financials keep me up at night.
 And I believe that things need to change regarding the cost of living with diabetes.

 I hesitate to start the paperwork on a new pump or CGM (Continuous Glucose Monitoring system) with my insurance company because of all the work it requires - And I'm worried about the out of pocket expense.